DietkeSt/GraphicDesignShop/README.md

 - ### Databases:

     + [SQLite](https://www.sqlite.org/): was used as a development database.
-    + [PostgreSQL](https://www.postgresql.org/): the database used to store all the data.
+    + [Code Institute's PostgreSQL](https://dbs.ci-dbs.net/): the database used to store all the data.

 - ### Other tools: